-"How's things with you, Sherlock?"
-Mycroft crossed his legs awkwardly.
+"How are things with you, Sherlock?"
+Mycroft crossed his legs and clasped one hand over his knee.

 "Fine," was the snippy response.